khofstadter/enhancingaudiodescription.com/README.md

 - add an audio symbol to the feature images in the post grid where the podcast has a media file e.g. podcast or video - but not to the image, instead, in a similar way to how the data is added to the tiles (so that it is not seen on the feature image added on the top of the post)

 ### general
+- have more unified team pictures in hi-res
 - add tag filter to footer where tags link to the tag page (to specific headings)
 - how to add more authors? (so I can display the author with an avatar for specific posts e.g. Mariana wrote some and Morgan as well.
 And this way we could have many authors e.g. contributions with more appropriate credits)
 - provide captions for videos and audio?